The 5 Foods to Eat | Reverse Diabetes Diet Plan

 - Organic Whole Grains (Limited)

 Number 1 Food | Reverse Diabetes Diet Plan

 1. Vegetables, Some Fruits, Other Plants: include green and bright-colored, tasty foods that are full of critical macro and micro-nutrients.
 Vegetables should cover at least one-half of your plate.

 Vegetables include green/leafy and bright-colored, such as spinach, broccoli, Brussel sprouts, bok choy, greens (collards, mustard, kale), Romaine lettuce; asparagus, cabbage, cauliflower, celery, cucumbers, kelp, string beans; beans, carrots, onions, garlic, lentils, okra, peppers (orange, red, yellow, green), squash; mushrooms; sea vegetables; wheatgrass, barley grass; and, legumes.

-Note: Eating mostly raw vegetables can accelerate your body's repair process and your body's ability to reverse your diabetes.
+Note: Eating mostly raw (or lightly steamed) vegetables in combination with a healthy fat can accelerate your body's repair process and your body's ability to reverse your diabetes.

 Note: If you are taking a blood thinner (such as Coumadin), you can still eat green vegetables as long as you eat a consistent amount on a daily basis.
 But, always consult with your physician before making any dietary changes.

 Fruits include dark, bright colored fruits such as açai berries, blackberries, blueberries, cherries, cranberries, elderberries, strawberries, apples, grapes, pears, goji berries; plus, kiwi, lemons, limes, mangosteens, and pomegranates.

 Note: You may need to avoid fruit during the first 3 stages of the program.
 And, when you decide to eat fruit, always eat it with some protein and fat (such as a handful of walnuts or almonds) to offset the fruit's glucose load.